Post

 Sections

 Sections define the logical organization of the executable’s contents, like code, data, or symbols, for the linker and loader.
-Sections are useful data for static analysis or debugging.
+Sections provide useful data for static analysis or debugging.

 As a result, a program only needs the segments to be valid in order to be executed properly.
-Sections can be stripped off the file or corrupted voluntarily to complexify reverse engineering.
+Sections can be stripped from the file or deliberately corrupted to complicate reverse engineering..

 1